-[IIIC/1] REGIONAL AND LOCAL SUPPORT FOR OVERSIGHT AND MONITORING WITH THE STATE
+[IIIC/1] REGIONAL SUPPORT FOR OVERSIGHT AND MONITORING WITH THE STATE

-The GCWDB will be establishing negotiated performance measures with the State and the Governor's Office.
+The South Jersey Workforce Collaborative will not be establishing any performance measures beyond the local area performance measures which will be negotiated independently of one another with the State and the Governor's Office.
 However, at the quarterly and annual meetings, the SJWC will discuss any monitoring challenges that may be facing one or more of its LWDBs and provide a forum for brainstorming and facilitating solutions.